Education Major Requirements

 Those in the St. Norbert College early adolescence/adolescence program should take the Praxis II test in their major.
 See the Praxis Series information.

 All English majors, regardless of concentration, should take the 10041 version of the Praxis II test – English Language, Literature and Composition: Content Knowledge.
 All mathematics majors should take the 10061 version of the Praxis II test – Mathematics: Content Knowledge.

 All students majoring in a science area, regardless of specific major, should take the 10435 version of the Praxis II test – General Science: Content Knowledge.
 All students majoring in a social studies area, regardless of specific major, should take the 10081 version of the Praxis II test – Social Studies: Content Knowledge.
 All modern language and literatures majors should take the WPT/DPI tests in their major.
 All music education majors should take the 10113 version of the Praxis II test – Music: Content Knowledge.

 Other Non-Course Requirements for Certification

 Beginning in Fall of 2015, all students will be required to take and pass the edTPA assessment for program completion and licensure.

-Candidates for licensure also must pass the Wisconsin Foundations of Reading Test to be eligible for licensure by the state.
+Candidates for licensure in Early Childhood/Middle Childhood (EC/MC) and Middle Childhood/Early Childhood (MC/EA) must also pass the Wisconsin Foundations of Reading Test to be eligible for licensure by the state.